akashacms/akashacms-website/documents/plugins/social-buttons.html.md

 layout: article.html.ejs
 title: Buttons for various social networks (akashacms-social-buttons)
 rightsidebar:
+publicationDate: Jan 3, 2015
+author: david
 ---
 Making a website __shareable__ is a key part of modern online marketing strategies.
-That is, we want to facilitate the natural tendancy for people finding a cool website to tell all their friends about it.
-All the social networks provide code snippets we can embed in websites to enable sharing over to their network.
+Facilitating the natural tendancy for people to tell all their friends about finding a cool website can create virality.
+Hence it's important to include sharing buttons on websites.

-The `akashacms-social-buttons` plugin implements several of these services, and we are open to others being added.
-Just issue a pull request on [the project](https://github.com/robogeek/akashacms-social-buttons).
+All social networks provide embeddable code snippets to enable sharing over to their network.
+This plugin makes it simple to embed sharing buttons for various social networks.

 Currently supported are: